Lijiang Yunnan, China Travel Guide

 Explore parts of the ancient trade route that shaped Lijiang's history, evident in the Old Towns and surrounding areas.

-Lijiang's surrounding landscape offers some of China's most dramatic and beautiful natural attractions, from majestic mountains to deep gorges and serene lakes.
+Lijiang's surrounding landscape offers some of China's most dramatic and beautiful natural attractions, from majestic from the peaks to deep gorges and serene lakes.

 One of the deepest and most spectacular river canyons, carved by the Jinsha River.
 Famous for its challenging multi-day trek and stunning, sheer cliff views.
 Upper Gorge is most accessible for day-trippers.

 A plateau wetland and nature reserve (10 km west of Lijiang Old Town).
-Important for migratory birds, especially in winter.
+Important for migratory birds, particularly in winter.
 Offers opportunities for boating, horse riding, and birdwatching.

 Located at the foot of Jade Dragon Snow Mountain.
 A series of stunning turquoise lakes formed by melted snow, cascading through limestone terraces.
 Unique blue color from copper ions and limestone minerals.